-21. Q: What will I use for pain control?
+18. Q: What will I use for pain control?

-A: Oral pain pills, similar to the ones you will take at home.
-Nursing and Physical Therapy will routinely assess your pain, and there is a range of medical options to be sure your pain is controlled.
-You will also be instructed on alternative, non-medicinal ways to control your pain.
-Ice packs will also be routinely offered while in the hospital.
+A: Pain control will be through oral pain pills, the same ones you will take at home.
+Most commonly it will be a strong pain medicine like hydrocodone.
+Nursing and Physical Therapy will routinely assess your pain.
+There is a range of medical options to be sure your pain is controlled.
+You will also be instructed on alternative, non-medicinal ways to control pain.
+If you have had any problems in the past with hydrocodone or other pain medication, please discuss this with your surgeon prior to surgery.
+Ice packs will also be routinely offered by nursing and physical therapy after surgery.

-22. Q: I have sleep apnea, should I bring my CPAP?
+19. Q: I have sleep apnea, should I bring my CPAP?